Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization: Conclusion

 \section{Conclusion}

 In this work, we studied the global convergence and the sample complexity of stochastic PG methods for the entropy-regularized RL with the soft-max parameterization.
 We proposed two new (nearly) unbiased PG estimators for the entropy-regularized RL and proved that they have a bounded variance even though they could be unbounded.
 In addition, we developed a two-phase stochastic PG algorithm to overcome the non-coercive landscape challenge.
-This work provided the first global convergence result for stochastic PG methods for the entropy-regularized RL and obtained the sample complexity of $\widetilde{\mathcal{O}}(\frac{1}{\epsilon^2})$, where $\epsilon$ is the optimality threshold. {This work paves the way for a deeper understanding of other stochastic PG methods with entropy-related regularization, including those with trajectory-level KL regularization and policy reparameterization.}
+This work provided the first global convergence result for stochastic PG methods for the entropy-regularized RL and obtained the sample complexity of $\widetilde{\mathcal{O}}(\frac{1}{\epsilon^2})$, where $\epsilon$ is the optimality threshold. {This work paves the way for a deeper understanding of other stochastic PG methods with entropy-related regularization, including those with trajectory-level KL regularization and policy reparameterization.} An important future direction is to study the dependence of the sample complexity of the entropy-regularized RL with respect to the dimension of the state space and improve the bound.